 The Waiver is a request of the foreign country, by the person with the prior criminal history, to waive that person’s ineligibility.

 Example 1: John Doe, a Canadian citizen, was previously convicted of breaking and entering, which is considered a crime involving moral turpitude.
 John Doe will likely be deemed ineligible for entry and will be denied entry into the United States.

 Example 2: Jane Doe, a United States citizen, was convicted of manslaughter.
-Jane Doe will also likely be deemed ineligible for entry and will denied entry into Canada.
+Jane Doe will also likely be deemed ineligible for entry and will be denied entry into Canada.

-John and Jane will have to file Waiver to ask the United States or Canadian Governments to waive their “ineligible for entry” status.
+John and Jane will have to file a Waiver to ask the United States or Canadian Governments to waive their “ineligible for entry” status.

 How Do Waivers Work?

 Generally speaking, in order to file a Waiver, a person will have to file the necessary paperwork and supporting documentation with the foreign country’s government.
 Going back to our earlier example, John Doe will be filing his request for a Waiver and his supporting documentation with the United States Government, asking the United States Government to waive his “ineligible for entry” status and to allow John Doe to come into the United States.